openstack-archive/nova-powervm/README.rst

 Most operations are comparable in speed.
 Deployment, attach/detach volumes, lifecycle, etc... are quick.

-The one exception is if the operator configures the system to use N-Port ID Virtualization for storage (NPIV).
-This technology provides significant speed increases for instance disk performance, but may increase the deployment time by several seconds.

 The driver is written to support concurrent operations.
 It has been tested performing 10 concurrent deploys to a given compute node.